dhad4g/Lexington/docs/ROM.md

 # Read-Only Memory (ROM)

 The ROM servers as the CPU's program instruction memory.
-It features dual asynchronous read ports.
+It features dual synchronous read ports.

 ## Ports